qouteall/immptl/docs/wiki/Datapack-Based-Custom-Portal-Generation.md

 * `item` Item id.
 * `consume` Boolean (false if missing).
 If true, the item will be consumed if the generation performed (except in creative mode).

+It also works with block placement.
+For example, setting the item to `minecraft:dirt` will make it trigger when the player places a dirt block.

 #### `type` : `imm_ptl:throw_item`

 Checks every tick for the item entity that cannot be instantly picked up.
 (When a player throws one item it cannot be instantly picked up because the item entity has pick-up delay.)
 If an item is not thrown within 2 seconds, it will have no pick-up delay and cannot trigger the generation.
 The item can survive in lava for 1 tick, so throwing a non-fire-proof item into lava could still trigger the generation.